 Maximum Effective Range: As per medium range missile type (See revised bomb and missile tables for details.)

-Mega Damage: As per medium range missile type (See revised bomb and missile tables for details.)
+Mega-Damage: As per medium range missile type (See revised bomb and missile tables for details.)

-Rate of Fire: Can fire missiles one at a time or in volleys of two (2), four (4), or eight (8) missiles (Each launcher operates independently)
+Rate of Fire: Each launcher can fire medium range missiles one at a time or in volleys of two (2), four (4), or eight (8) medium range missiles.
+Each launcher operates independently.

 Note: SAM style missiles are missiles that sacrifice payload for higher speeds, see Chris Curtis’ modified missile table for specifics.

 Maximum Effective Range: Varies by short range missile type (See revised bomb and missile tables for details - SAM style missiles normally.)

 Mega-Damage: Varies by short range missile type (See revised bomb and missile tables for details - SAM style missiles normally.)

 Rate of Fire: Can fire short range missiles one at a time or in volleys of two (2) four (4), or eight (8) short range missiles each launcher.
 Launchers retract and are ready to fire for next melee attack.

 Payload: Eight (8) short range missiles each launcher for Sixteen (16) total.
 The vehicle carries eighty (80) missiles as reloads for each launcher for a total of three-hundred and fifty-two (352) short range missiles total.
 If a launcher is damaged, those missiles cannot be accessed except manually.
 (Sometimes additional missiles are carried in the cargo hold for reloads.)